krish221997/todo-app/README.md

+# todo-app
+Todo App using React Native and Redux

+How to Setup:

+a.Clone & install

+1. Clone the repo.
+2. Go to the app directory.
+3. Run npm install.
+4. Run npm start.

+b.Mobile Device

+Download Expo app.
+Scan QR code from mobile or Open explore tab, Press search and Enter url shown in terminal.

+React Native is Used for Front End Operations with Redux as a global state manager.

 # Functionality of the Todo App

 1. The Home Screen(Todo List Tab) is a Todo List where you can add todos.